gpbezerra/amazon-product-listings-scraper/README.md

 ```

 2. **Install dependencies**

-You need to install dependencies for both backend and frontend.

 Run the following command from the root directory to install dependencies for both backend and frontend: